wrsrsh/startstack/README.md

-A free, production-ready SaaS starter kit built with Next.js.
+A free commercial/personal, production-ready SaaS starter kit built with Next.js.
 Includes authentication, organization management, analytics, and more.

 ## Features